thogue95/MultiWii/MW4Runner/readme.md

-These are all of the files need to compile the MultiWii 2.4 for the Runner.
-See the Readme at the root of the repository for more information.
+Download one of the desired zip files.

+MultiWii-Runner-ver2_4_1-3 was the first version posted for the Runner 250s MultiWii-Runner-ver2_4_1-6 supports OSD Telemetry for FPV flying